allankoechke/Msale-Point-Of-Sale-Application/README.md

 # Point Of Sale
- Simple GUI Point Of Sale Software utilizing Python, PostgreSql and PyQt5/PySide2
+ Simple GUI Point Of Sale Software utilizing Python, PostgreSql and PyQt5/PySide2 It does inventory management, sales processing and report generation.

- Libraries Used:
+# Libraries Used:
-    Python3
+   > Python3
-    Pendulum
+   > Pendulum
-    PyQt5
+   > PyQt5
  Simple GUI Point Of Sale Software utilizing Python, PostgreSql and PyQt5

 ![home](https://user-images.githubusercontent.com/44490960/65997279-be97d580-e4a1-11e9-9de5-5fde859eec7a.PNG)